-I have been pinned to a wall with other's unfair remarks often.
+I have been pinned to a wall with others' unfair remarks often.
 I have been accused of being arrogant.
-I can tell you that there was nothing more humbling to my life when I had plans to finish a graduate level degree, put a film to screen, and having to attend my sister’s funeral four months into it.
-Even more humbling is having to endure surgery for abnormal growth cells; waking up three hours later to attend a singing audition, and going back to work the next day to pretend as nothing happened with a smile on my face.
+I can tell you that there was nothing more humbling to my life when I had plans to finish a graduate-level degree, put a film to the screen, and had to attend my sister’s funeral four months into it.
+Even more humbling is having to endure surgery for abnormal growth cells; waking up three hours later to attend a singing audition, and going back to work the next day to pretend as if nothing happened with a smile on my face.
 I can tell you I declined pain pills.
-I can tell you that my employer was more loyal to me that day then I could have given to my job responsibilities (Thank you Lee and Lisa McCarthy).
+I can tell you that my employer was more loyal to me that day than I could have given to my job responsibilities (Thank you Lee and Lisa McCarthy).
 The point is when people are going through life they really don’t need to explain the details of why it is they don’t have a smile on their face.

-In twenty years of business experience working for the best Fortune 100 global companies, my master’s degree in business, my Psychology and Education degree, and my entertainment company qualifies me to give some advice.
+With twenty years of business experience working for the best Fortune 100 global companies, my master’s degree in business, my Psychology and Education degree, and my entertainment company qualify me to give some advice.
 First, look to yourself for your own opinions and positive reinforcement.
 Get yourself involved in your health and wellness.
-Start doing something you love that you are passionate about.
+Start doing something you love and that you are passionate about.
 Stop going on social media to look for friendships.
 Never try to date online as this is a social risk.
-Start networking with others face to face.
+Start networking with others face-to-face.
 If you feel uncomfortable with something in your life walk away and never return.
-There is a difference between emotions and logic and practice implementation of both sides of your brains.
+There is a difference between emotions and logic and practice implementation of both sides of your brain.
 Stop giving attention to destructive relationships as they will continue to suck the life out of you.

 I hope you have a positive day.
 I hope you seek life and wellness.
 I hope you are inspired.
 However, I cannot control your perceptions, thoughts, or actions.
 I hope your life is everything you need and want.
 I am here for you.
 Best regards for your happiness.